SvenMuc/CarND-TrafficSignClassifier-P2/writeup/writeup.md

 In order to improve the generalization of the model I introduced 50% dropout units in each fully connected layer (see `LeNetDropout()`function).
 These units reduced the overfitting of the model.
 The dropout units increased the test set accuracy by +1.5% and the accuracy on the five new traffic sign images by +20%.
 Nevertheless, the +20% is not really appreciable because the softmax probability of the 60 km/h electronic speed limit is just at 0.38469.
 The model is still unsure.

 In my final model I increased the depth of each convolutional and fully connected layer in order to further reduce the overfitting.
 By the increased depth, the model is more capable to handle complex structures in the images.
-These model changes improved the test set accuracy by +1.8% and the +20% for the five new traffic sign images.
-Especially the softmax probability of the 60 km/h electronic speed limit could be increased from 0.38469 to 0.4806 (see chapter top 5 softmax probabilities).
+These model changes improved the test set accuracy by +2.8%.

 Further improvements will be possible by more complex models.
 Nevertheless, the training of these models will need a GPU.
 I trained my model on my local MacBookPro from 2010 (i5 2.53 GHz, 8 GB RAM) on just a CPU which takes roughly 45-60 minutes.